bewygs/auto-readable/README.md

 1. Clone or download the repository to your local machine.
 2. Open the [`auto_read.ipynb`](auto_read.ipynb) file in Jupyter Notebook.
 3. Replace the path to the sample image in the code with the path to your own image.
+4. Replace the path to the `tesseract.exe` in the code with the path relative to your own installation.
-4. Run the cells in the Jupyter Notebook to see the output.
+5. Run the cells in the Jupyter Notebook to see the output.

 ### With CLI